green-coding-solutions/green-metrics-tool/README.md

 `sudo nano /etc/postgresql/12/main/pg_hba.conf`

-add the following line to the config
+add the following line to the config, but remember to change the IP from 0.0.0.0. to your external IP

 `host all all 0.0.0.0/0 md5`